java-xiaozhi/learndemo3/README.md

 # learndemo3
 My learn git demo3
-Creating a new branch is quickr.
+Creating a new branch is quick & simple.